 Reach out about End-of-Life Support.
 You were never meant to do this alone.

-End-of-Life Support is a flexible, personalized, deeply human service for families navigating active decline or terminal illness — for both the person who is dying and the people who love them.
+End-of-Life Support is flexible, personalized, deeply human doula support for families navigating active decline or terminal illness — for both the person who is dying and the people who love them.

-She translates between the medical team and the family.
-She explains what the dying process actually looks like — in plain, honest terms — so you're not left Googling symptoms at 2am trying to understand what's happening.
-She advocates for your loved one's wishes when those wishes need a voice.
-She helps the family hold together when holding together feels nearly impossible.
+I translate between the medical team and the family.
+I explain what the dying process actually looks like — in plain, honest terms — so you're not left Googling symptoms at 2am trying to understand what's happening.
+I advocate for your loved one's wishes when those wishes need a voice.
+I help the family hold together when holding together feels nearly impossible.

-And she shows up.
+And I show up.
 Not as a checklist or a protocol.
 As a person.

 What is actually happening, medically and physically, in plain language.
 What the medications are doing and why.
 What the changes in breathing mean.
 What the death rattle is, and whether it causes pain.
 What to expect from hospice — and what hospice won't tell you unless you ask.
 The family that understands what is happening can stop trying to figure it out and start being present.
 That shift is one of the most important things this support makes possible.

 Between the hospice nurse and the frightened spouse.
 Between the doctor's clinical language and the family's human questions.
 Between what was documented in the advance care plan and what is actually being honored in real time.
-Barb asks the questions the family doesn't know to ask, pushes back when pushing back is warranted, and makes sure the person at the center of all of this is receiving care that genuinely reflects who they are.
+I ask the questions the family doesn't know to ask, push back when pushing back is warranted, and make sure the person at the center of all of this is receiving care that genuinely reflects who they are.

 Terminal illness surfaces everything.
 Old tensions, competing opinions about what should be done, family members who handle crisis differently — all of it arrives at once, in the hardest possible moment.
-Barb helps families navigate the conflict and the complexity without losing sight of what matters most.
+I help families navigate the conflict and the complexity without losing sight of what matters most.

 What the final hours and days can look like, and how to make them feel intentional rather than something that simply happens.
 Who should be present.
 What the environment should feel like.
 How to create a passage that reflects the person at the center of it.

 Obituary and eulogy assistance.
-Celebration of life planning.
+Celebration of life planning — work that can also grow into a full Life and Legacy Project if there's a story worth capturing more fully.
 The logistical pieces that need to happen and that nobody has the bandwidth to think clearly about when they're also trying to grieve.

-After the death, Barb doesn't disappear.
+After the death, I don't disappear.
 Grief support and resources are available for the family in the weeks that follow.

-When Barb's sister was dying, Barb wasn't in the room.
+When my sister died, I wasn't in the room.

-Not because she didn't want to be.
-Because nobody told her honestly where her sister was in the dying process.
-She was given information that was incomplete — that kept her from understanding that the moment was close, that it was time to be there.
-She missed it.
+Not because I didn't want to be.
+Because nobody told me honestly where my sister was in the dying process.
+I was given information that was incomplete — that kept me from understanding that the moment was close, that it was time to be there.
+After a month by her side, I missed it.

-That experience — the specific, irreversible loss of not being present because nobody told her the truth — is the reason this service exists.
-It is the founding wound of everything she does in this space.
+That experience — the specific, irreversible loss of not being present because nobody told me the truth — is the reason this service exists.
+It is the founding wound of everything I do in this space.

 That promise is personal.
-And it is the most important thing she brings to this work.
+And it is the most important thing I bring to this work.

 That continuity — not having to explain everything to someone new in the middle of a crisis — is one of the most valuable things she can offer.
 When this passage arrives, you're calling someone who already knows you.
 Someone who can step in immediately, fully informed, and provide the support your family needs without starting from the beginning.